kaesar/onmind-qna/README.md

 ### Error: "Cannot load file"
 - Use a local server instead of opening the file directly
-- Verify that `Quiz.md` exists in the root directory
+- Verify that the specified question file exists in the root directory
+- Check that the filename is correct in the configuration

 ### Error: "No questions found"
 - Check the Markdown file format